 - Learn and iterate from your mistakes

-Made by Paulo Teixeira, a Product Manager based in Lisbon.
-Illustrations by icons8.com.
+Made by Paulo Teixeira, a Product Manager based in Berlin.
+Check the Backlog for future improvements.